 1. New Airtame VLAN in a Demilitarized Zone (DMZ)

 The is by far the best way to connect Airtame to more than one network.
-It is the most secure as it is all handled by your firewall; it will give great performance as all traffic to flow through Ethernet (via Airtame PoE adapter or Ethernet adapter) or 5GHz, and it simplifies the network administration.
+It is the most secure as it is all handled by your firewall; it will give a great performance as all traffic flow through Ethernet (via Airtame PoE adapter or Ethernet adapter) or 5GHz, and it simplifies the network administration.

 All instructions are explained here: How to create a VLAN setup using DMZ.

 2. Using an existing VLAN